Home

 3) RealPlayer Enterprise - a configurable player designed for corporate and education deployments.
 The version numbers for Enterprise are different from the version numbers of the basic/Plus RealPlayers.

 4) Desktop vs mobile.
-I believe the version numbers for RealPlayer on mobile devices are different from the version numbers for RealPlayer on desktop computers.
+I believe the version numbers for RealPlayer on mobile devices may be different from the version numbers for RealPlayer on desktop computers.

 The version can only be detected on certain platforms.
-For example, PluginDetect will return a plugin version # for Windows and Mac, but not Linux.
+For example, PluginDetect can return a plugin version for Windows and Mac, but not Linux.

 RealPlayer in Windows

-The version numbers for RealPlayer under Windows are very confusing to me.
-As near as I can tell, there are 4 numbers that can identify RealPlayer.
+The version numbers for RealPlayer under Windows are somewhat confusing to me.
+As near as I can tell, there are/were 4 numbers that can identify RealPlayer.
 They are:

 1) The RealPlayer Release Version.
 Shown in the "About Realplayer" dialog box.
-This is the version of the RealPlayer parent application, not the version of the RealPlayer plugin.
+This is the version of the RealPlayer parent application.
+[Update: in older releases, the parent application version was not necessarily exactly the same as the plugin version.
+In the newer releases, however, the two appear to be the same.]

 3) The standalone installer version.
 When you look at a RealPlayer standalone installer file, right-click, and go to Properties.
 You will find a version #.